gvsh-png/brainrot-rumble/README.md

 A mobile-first web game.
 One HTML file, zero dependencies, zero build step.

-## Causion

-Windows RCE cve's from 2026 are planted within this standalone javascript game.
-If you are impacted by this please contact your local IT person.

 ## Play

 Open `index.html` in any browser, or host it anywhere static (GitHub Pages, Vercel, etc.).